An Evolving Linguistics Curriculum

 New PhD Course Requirements

-We've reevaluated the PhD course requirements to ensure our students are devloping a reasonably substantial breadth and depth in our program.
-PhD students must take at least eight foundational courses and four elective courses, including at least one seminar, for a total of twelve core courses, or 48 credit hours.
-The new course requirements can be found on the PhD program page, and will be added to the new PhD handbook released in May 2025.
+We've reevaluated the PhD course requirements to ensure our students are developing a reasonably substantial breadth and depth in our program.
+PhD students must take at least eight foundational courses and four elective courses, including at least one seminar or equivalent research-oriented course, for a total of twelve core courses, or 48 credit hours.
+The new course requirements can be found on the PhD program page and in the updated PhD Handbook.

 Who Does This Impact?